17 best IT certifications every sysadmin should consider getting

 For the Professional exam, participants should have at least 2 years of experience.
 Topics include continuous improvement, migration planning, cost control, design for new solutions, and design for organizational complexity.

-While AWS Certified Solutions Architect is one of the top-paying certifications, it is also one of the most affordable.
+While AWS certification is a top-paying credential, it’s also one of the most affordable options.
 The Associate exam costs just $150, while the Professional option is $300.

 CISM certification indicates competency in four main areas: information security program development and management, incident management, risk management, and governance.
 The exam requires 5 or more years of experience in information security management, though waivers are available for up to 2 years.

-The exam costs $760, but most CISM certification holders make more than the average sysadmin.
+The exam costs $760, but most CISM certification holders make more than the average sysadmin — the average annual salary of a CISM holder in the U.S. is $162,046.
 ISACA members enjoy a reduced exam registration fee of $575.

 A cybersecurity-minded systems administrator may benefit from a CEH certification.
 This ethical hacking certification incorporates hacking challenges, case studies, malware analysis, and more to help participants understand the techniques of cybercriminals.
 In addition to the primary certification, you can also work towards CEH Practical certification and CEH Master certification.
 Individuals are eligible to take the exam if they’ve completed an official EC-Council training or have 2 years of work experience in information security.